-

 Collaborating on notebooks by using Git

-If your notebooks or other files are stored in Git version control, you can import them from a Git repository onto your notebook server to work with them in JupyterLab.
+If your notebooks or other files are stored in Git version control, you can clone a Git repository to work with them in JupyterLab.
 When you are ready, you can push your changes back to the Git repository so that others can review or use your models.

 Uploading an existing notebook file from a Git repository by using JupyterLab